trixi-framework/Trixi.jl/docs/src/performance.md

     discard the first PID value.

 ## Performance issues due to false sharing
-False sharing is a known performance issue for with distrubited caches.
-It also occured for the implementation of a thread parallel bounds checking routine for the subcell IDP limiting in [PR #1736](https://github.com/trixi-framework/Trixi.jl/pull/1736).
+False sharing is a known performance issue for with distributed caches.
+It also occurred for the implementation of a thread parallel bounds checking routine for the subcell IDP limiting in [PR #1736](https://github.com/trixi-framework/Trixi.jl/pull/1736).
 After some [experimentation and discussion](https://github.com/trixi-framework/Trixi.jl/pull/1736#discussion_r1423881895) it turned out that initializing a vector of length `n * Threads.nthreads()` and only using every n-th entry instead of a vector of length `Threads.nthreads()` fixes the problem.
 Since there are no processors with caches over 128B, we use `n = 128B / size(uEltype)`.
-Now, the bounds checking routine of the idp limiting scales as hoped.
+Now, the bounds checking routine of the IDP limiting scales as hoped.